 Individualized study.
 AU's main method of course instruction.
-Individualized study is centered around a learning resources package that may include textbooks, workbooks, audio and videotapes, lab kits, study guides, online resources, and manuals.
+Individualized study is centered around a learning resources package that may include textbooks or eTextbooks, workbooks, lab kits, study guides, online resources, and manuals.
 Students will set their own schedule within the time allowed to complete the course.
 For information on course start dates and registration deadlines, refer to the online calendar.